arcus/DART_analysis/README.md

 - Simplify NALMS report.
 It's currently copied almost exactly from the DART_wave2_analysis repo, and we should have a much pithier version here.
 - Replace nested ifelses in participant_geocodes with case_whens
+- See if `reports/notebooks/participant_description.Rmd` can be done with only deid data